ncsa/bro-doctor/README.md

 ## check_capture_loss_conn_pct
 Checks what percentage of recent tcp connections show loss

+## check_deprecated_scripts
+Checks if anything is in the deprecated local-logger.bro, local-manager.bro, local-proxy.bro, or local-worker.bro scripts

 ## check_duplicate_5_tuples
 Checks if any recent connections have been logged multiple times